litmuschaos/litmus-docs/website/docs/litmusctl/chaos-workflow-creation.md

 ### Additional commands

-* To list all the chaos workflow runs within a project, issue the following command.
+- To list all the chaos scenario runs within a project, issue the following command.

 ```shell
 litmusctl get workflowruns --project-id=""
 ```